nebulaquantumlabs/py-genesis/README.md

 # py-genesis
 Py-Genesis is a Python project initializer designed to streamline the setup of professional development environments.
+It automates the creation of project structures, integrates with GitHub for repository management and supports modern best practices such as GitHub Flow and dependency injection.
+Enhanced with the Rich library for an engaging user interface, Py-Genesis helps developers start their projects efficiently with pre-configured tools for linting, testing and version control.